coderanger/coderanger.net/content/posts/chef-webui.md

 `validation.pem` and an `admin.pem`.
 The validation key should be copied to your workstation to use with `knife bootstrap` in the future.
 The admin key can be used to setup your initial user account.
-The easiest option is to copy it to your workstation and do:
+The easiest option is to copy it to your workstation and run:

 ```bash
 knife client create -a -u admin -k /path/to/admin.pem yourusername